Thinking about launching account-based marketing (ABM), or currently growing a fledgling program?

 The actual amount you invest in ABM must come down to ROI.
 Understanding the revenue opportunity your sales team is chasing, and how ABM can move the needle in terms of deal size and speed to close will be the key decision points in determining the ABM spend.

-As an example, segmenting 40 key accounts into five clusters means your team will create value propositions and messaging five times, and build five landing pages instead of 40, yet these are still speaking to each organisation in the cluster in a more relevant and tailored way than some traditional marketing efforts.
+As an example, segmenting 40 key accounts into five segments means your team will create value propositions and messaging five times, and build five journeys and landing pages instead of 40, yet these are still speaking to each organisation in the segment in a more relevant and tailored way than some traditional marketing efforts.

 Technology for targeting and data insights are core, of course, but the basic premise at the heart of a successful ABM program is that people buy from people.
 Insight has to be actionable.
 Personal touches go a long way – custom invitations tailored to their interests, personalised event agendas and special VIP experiences built into the event that have been customised to their interests, customer testimonials from organisations they respect, a handwritten congratulations card, thank you notes.
 For enterprise-level B2B decisions, the decision-makers you’re dealing with are often betting their careers on what they’re buying – they need to feel well understood and well-cared for outside the sales relationship.
 You need to develop trust.

 So any action you take, any message you send – use your data and your technology to make it relevant, make it engaging and make it special.